 Greetings, dear readers, and welcome to this tour de force through the Folio Society’s beloved myths and legends series!
-The books in this series share a thematic theme of classic mythological retellings, and a visually similar design being large 10” x 7” volumes with a quarter leather binding over cloth covered boards, and in most cases contemporary illustrations were commissioned for the works.
+The books in this series share a thematic theme of classic mythological retellings, and a visually similar design.
+The volumes are quite large (10” x 7”) and in most cases, contemporary artists were commissioned to illustrate the works with duotone illustrations.

 Editor: Robert Graves | Illustrator: Grahame Baker

 Published: 1996 | Status: Out of Print

 Where to buy: The Greek Myths @ Abebooks